AlessandroMari/BMS_Reporting/BMS Data/README.md

 Prior to the analysis:

-- Install the latest version of Rstudio Desktop from https://www.rstudio.com/products/rstudio/download/
+- Install the latest version of [Rstudio Desktop](https://www.rstudio.com/products/rstudio/download/)

 To know: